k250788-png/PF-LAB03--25k-0788-/README.md

-Now i am studing in bechlors of computer science in fast university Initially i was not very fond of computer science but de to world goes to new adventures like computer studies artificial intelligence so that i chose computer science in fast university
+Now i am studing in bechlors of computer science in fast university Initially i was not very fond of computer science but de to world goes to new adventures like computer studies artificial intelligence so that i chose computer science in fast university *this is a italic text*
+**this is a bold text**
+- karahi
+- biryani
+- pizza
+1. travelling
+2. singing
+3. studing